 Coursera vs edX: Choosing the Right Platform for Career-Boosting Certifications

-With online learning becoming the go-to choice for skill development and professional growth, two platforms stand out for their certificate offerings: Coursera and edX.
+With online learning platforms now the go-to solution for skill development and professional growth, two names stand out for offering accredited online certifications—Coursera and edX.
 But when it comes to real-world recognition, career value, and flexibility, which platform delivers more impact?

 Recognition and Value of Certificates